denysgerasymuk799/Experiments-FAccT-24/README.md

 * `notebooks` folder includes Jupyter notebooks used for all experiments.
 It has the following subfolders:
   * `notebooks/diff_fairness_interventions_exp` contains notebooks for the experiment with different fairness interventions.
   * `notebooks/diff_train_set_sizes_exp` contains notebooks for the experiment with different train set sizes and in-domain / out-of-domain settings.
-  * `notebooks/mult_repair_levels_exp` contains notebooks for the experiment with different repair levels for Disparate Impact Remover.
   * `notebooks/visualizations_for_all_datasets` contains notebooks with visualizations for all experiments aggregated over all datasets and model types.